Puneet-NJ/learning-React/episode-4/code/README.md

    it SPA, experiment it).

    In our React app sometimes we want to access the parameters of the current route in this case useParams hook comes into action.

+9. Maintain Single Responsibility Principle(SRE) but how? using custom hooks.

+10. To avoid bloating of your app you need do lazy loading

+Use lazy() method which takes a callback function in which we can use our import() method which takes the path of js file to be lazy loaded.

+ex: const File = lazy(() => import("path_of_file/component"));

+This alone wont work because loading this file takes some time hence react ignores it.
+So, we use something known as <Suspense fallback={loading_screen_render}></Suspense> to wrap around component to be lazy loaded.